 I want to put my Wooden Dummy outside.
 Can I do that?

 While it CAN be done, it is rare for someone to put their dummy outside.
 If you wish to put your wooden dummy outside, you want to be absolutely sure that it has something overhead to cover it—like a canopy—from the weather.
 In addition to a canopy, having a tarp ready for any storms is also important.
-This is not only for dummies made of wood.
+This is not only for dummies made of wood, but other Wing Chun dummies too.
 If you decide to make your dummy out of steel, you want to be especially sure that you take proper care to not let it rust.
 Ideally, you want the dummy to be inside, but if you still choose to place your dummy outside, do so at your own due diligence.

 Is it possible to make my dummy mobile, so that I can take it on the road?